 - 1. John Day County Park consisting of 54 acres on the river front, public boat launch, toilets and parking facilities. - 2.
 Big Creek County Park consisting of 36 acres near the creek.
 The park contains a ball field and public access to Big Creek fishery and open space recreation.
+No facilities are provided at the park.
-No facilities are provided at the park. - 3.
-Aldrich Point Boat Ramp on one acre with one boat lane for Columbia River access.
-This ramp and access point accommodate both motor boats and kayaks and is privately owned and operated.

-Aldrich Point Boat Ramp

-4. Nicolai OHV Area - Located approximately 25 miles east of Astoria off State Route 30, the OHV area offers opportunities for all classes of OHV's with east to moderate trails that meander through 30 miles of working forest.
-The area has four designated campsites and a staging area, picnic sites, and restroom facilities.

-5. Westport Boat Ramp Park - Improvements to this 27-acre facility are currently under construction.
-The improvements will include a public boat launch, picnic and restroom facilities and a park host.
+- 3. Aldrich Point Boat Ramp on one acre with one boat lane for Columbia River access.
+This ramp and access point accommodate both motor boats and kayaks and is privately owned and operated. - 4.
+Nicolai OHV Area Located approximately 25 miles east of Astoria off State Route 30, the OHV area offers opportunities for all classes of OHV's with east_easy to moderate trails that meander through 30 miles of working forest.
+The area has four designated campsites and a staging area, picnic sites, and restroom facilities. - 5.
+Westport Boat Ramp Park This 27-acre facility was officially opened to the public on February 1, 2022.
+The improvements include a public boat launch, picnic and restroom facilities and a park host.

-Other access points and recreational facilities in the area are at Gnat Creek providing fishing, hunting, and picnicking, and at the Bradley Wayside scenic viewpoint and picnic area.
+Other access points and recreational facilities in the area are at Gnat Creek, providing fishing, hunting, and picnicking, and at the Bradley Wayside scenic viewpoint and picnic area.
 Several trails leading from the Gnat Creek Fish Hatchery connect to Gnat Creek Falls and the State Department of Forestry campground on the west side of Highway 101.